synacktiv/rulesfinder/README.md

 Machine-learn password mangling rules!

-This tool finds efficient password mangling rules (for John the Ripper or Hashcat) for a given dictionnary and a list of passwords.
+This tool finds efficient password mangling rules (for John the Ripper or Hashcat) for a given dictionary and a list of passwords.

 The tool is currently alpha quality.